redst4r/storming3/index.md

 - Some fancy figure with an overview.

 # playground

 {: .warning }
+This website is all preliminary and in dev.

+{: .important }
-> This website is all preliminary and in dev.
+This website is all preliminary and in dev.

+{: .new }
+NEWS

 {: .note }
 Just a note

+{: .note }
+Another one

 [CRUK]: https://www.cancergrandchallenges.org/